Jmirez2022/JS211_TowersOfHanoi/README.md

 <!-- This is for their personal navigation through the project.
 They can go through and make sure they get each thing and can comb over it later.  -->

-1. 20pts - **Code Plan** - Include this in a `README.md` file in your folder with comments in your code
+1. 20pts - **Code Plan** - Include this in a `README.md` file in your folder with comments in your code --- DONE!!!!
-1. 10pts - **Move Blocks** - User can move "blocks" from column to column
+1. 10pts - **Move Blocks** - User can move "blocks" from column to column --- DONE!!!!
-1. 20pts - **Illegal Moves** - Prevents larger blocks from stacking on smaller blocks
+1. 20pts - **Illegal Moves** - Prevents larger blocks from stacking on smaller blocks --- DONE!!!!
-1. 20pts - **Notifies winner** - When all the blocks are stacked into column 2 or 1 the user is alerted they won!
+1. 20pts - **Notifies winner** - When all the blocks are stacked into column 2 or 1 the user is alerted they won! --- DONE!!!!
 1. 20pts - **Minimum 3 Unit Tests** - Should be attached to your file the same way Tic, Tac, Toe, PigLatin or Rock Paper Scissors is done.
 1. 10pts - **Graphical User Interface** - Take this game out of the terminal by adding a User Interface that uses `towersOfHanoi()` function in `index.js`.